protonemedia/laravel-ffmpeg/README.md

     ->save('adaptive_steve.m3u8');
 ```

-To secure your HLS export even more, you can rotate the key on each segment of the export.
-This will generate multiple keys that you'll need to store.
-Use the `withRotatingEncryptionKey` method to enable this feature and provide a callback that implements to storage of the keys.
+To secure your HLS export even further, you can rotate the key on each exported segment.
+By doing so, it will generate multiple keys that you'll need to store.
+Use the `withRotatingEncryptionKey` method to enable this feature and provide a callback that implements the storage of the keys.

 ```php
 FFMpeg::open('steve_howe.mp4')